talhazengin/injectorust/README.md

 # rust-holder
-A Simple IoC Approach for the Rust Language.
+A simple IoC approach for the Rust language.